Bible verses about self-worth

 To help you feel more confident, more self-assured, and more empowered in your dating life, I’m sharing the best Bible verses about self-worth in this article.

-What Bible verses talk about self-worth?
+20 Bible Verses about self-worth?

 The following list of Bible verses about self-worth is from the new international version (NIV).